-Tuberculosis Vaccines
+Tuberculosis BCG Vaccines

-Tuberculosis Vaccines 2025
+Tuberculosis BCG Vaccines November 2025

-WHO's Product Development for Vaccines Advisory Committee (PDVAC) has called for the development of a WHO-preferred product characteristic (PPC) for new TB vaccines.
-Several BCG vaccines based on 14 different bacteria strains are available worldwide.
+The WHO's Product Development for Vaccines Advisory Committee (PDVAC) has recommended the development of a preferred product characteristic (PPC) for new TB vaccines.
+Several BCG vaccines based on different bacterial strains are available worldwide.
 The WHO's End TB Strategy outlines the Sustainable Development Goals to End TB by 2030.
-As of March 14, 2025, the WHO's TB Research Tracker listed vaccine candidates in clinical development, with four in Phase III scheduled to end in 2025.
+As of May 2025, the WHO's TB Research Tracker listed vaccine candidates in clinical development, with four in Phase III scheduled to end in 2025.
+As of 2024, the Bill and Melinda Gates Foundation and Wellcome have pledged $550 million (to the Gates Medical Research Institute) to support late-stage clinical trials for a new tuberculosis vaccine.

-Tuberculosis Vaccine United States
+Tuberculosis BCG Vaccine United States

-As of March 13, 2025, the Serum Institute of India and ImmunityBio’s recombinant Bacillus Calmette-Guérin (rBCG) became available in the U.S. for bladder cancer therapies.
-Anova Enterprises, Inc. is helping ImmunityBio manage the rBCG Expanded Access Program.
+As of March 13, 2025, the Serum Institute of India and ImmunityBio's recombinant Bacillus Calmette-Guérin (rBCG) (TUBERVAC-rBCG) vaccine became available in the U.S. for bladder cancer therapies.
 The rBCG vaccine has two gene modifications to improve its immunogenicity and safety.
-It has demonstrated potent immunogenicity with CD8+ and CD4+ T-cell stimulation and improved safety compared to earlier BCG strains and formulations.
+It has demonstrated potent immunogenicity, stimulating both CD8+ and CD4+ T cells, and improved safety compared to earlier BCG strains and formulations.
+Anova Enterprises, Inc. is helping manage ImmunityBio's rBCG Expanded Access Program.

-Tuberculosis Vaccines Global
+Tuberculosis BCG Vaccines Global

 Blessina Kumar, a member of WHO's Civil Society Taskforce on TB, confirmed 16 TB vaccines were available in countries such as the U.S., Canada, China, Cuba, Ethiopia, Jamacia, Japan, Germany, UK, Mexico, Europe, Brazil, Korea, Russia, Spain, South Africa, Quebec, India (1948), New Zealand, Australia, Venezuela, and Nigeria.
 The BCG Atlas is an open-source database of global BCG vaccination policies and practices.
-In 2002, Neonatal BCG vaccination was practiced in 157 countries and territories.

 BCG vaccine AJV (A.J.
-Vaccines) is the only licensed BCG vaccine in the UK in 2023.
+Vaccines) is the only licensed BCG vaccine in the UK as of 2023.
 Beginning in September 2021, eligible babies born in the UK were offered the BCG vaccine at 28 days or soon after.
 This PGD is for the administration of BCG Vaccine AJV to individuals up to 16 years of age who are at increased risk of TB.

 Verity Pharmaceuticals Inc. VERITY-BCG™ Strain Russian BCG-I) in Canada.
 VERITY-BCG™ is an adjuvant therapy and is only recommended for stage Ta grade 1 papillary tumors when there is judged to be a high risk (>50%) of tumor recurrence.